 The student writes the thesis in the area of specialisation.

-The theme of this seminar is the international relations of Russia and Eurasia and the historical, cultural, political and economic dynamics that shape them.
-Examples of potential research topics include Russian foreign and security policy, the international economic relations of Russia and the region, the international dimension of regional gender and human rights politics, and Russian internet policy.
+The theme of this seminar is the international relations of Russia and Eurasian – primarily post-Soviet – states, and the historical, cultural, political and economic dynamics that have shaped them.
+Students are expected to select a research topic from within this wider field, which will serve as the basis for their bachelor’s thesis.
+Examples of potential research topics include Russian foreign and security policy, the international economic relations of Russia and the post-Soviet region, international migration in former USSR, or Central Asian economic integration.
 Students will receive supervision both on content and research design, with a particular focus on qualitative and interpretive methodologies.

 Building on earlier exercises in essay-writing, in particular the essay for the second year’s Thematic Seminar course, a bachelor’s thesis is the finishing paper of the programme.
 It is a research paper of 10,000 words (± 10%, excluding bibliography and notes), which to a considerable extent is the result of research and writing that is independently done.